 I’ve had a tough run the last 3-4 years and had many occasions when it felt too much.
-On those occasions it feels like you’re carrying a burden you can no longer support.
+On those occasions, it feels like you’re carrying a burden you can no longer support.
 You’re worn down and out of ideas.
 Rarely is there a moment that it hits you like a train.

 Yesterday was different.
 Yesterday I felt gutted, as I haven’t felt throughout my own personal saga.
 The difference yesterday was that I wasn’t gutted for myself, I was gutted for others.
-Even in the worst of my times the damage has been limited to myself, and that’s important because there has been no-one else I need take responsibility for.
+Even in the worst of my times, the damage has been limited to myself, and that’s important because there has been no-one else I need to take responsibility for.
 And because there remains the illusion of potential control.

-When it happens to other people you have no control.
+When it happens to other people, you have no control.
 You can only look on, helpless.
 There’s nothing like the solace of taking responsibility for your own decisions.
-Instead you’re on the outside looking in as others flail helplessly caught in the tangled web of fate.
+Instead, you’re on the outside looking in as others flail helplessly caught in the tangled web of fate.

 Such as it was yesterday when I saw the news that CAS had found 34 past and present Essendon players guilty of taking banned supplements.
 I felt it physically, the bottom of my stomach falling away with a lurch.
 I felt instant pity, mixed in with disbelief.
 The players have been suspended for a year as a penalty, which further stretched belief.
-After 3 years of this the penalties don’t stop.
+After 3 years of this, the penalties don’t stop.
 It felt cruel and a miscarriage of natural justice.

 Let me make it clear here and now, my sympathies are all with the players.
-As a consequence of these suspensions my team will struggle on field this year, and I couldn’t care less.
+As a consequence of these suspensions, my team will struggle on-field this year, and I couldn’t care less.
 My concern is wholly with the players, who have been the real victims of this saga – and now named the guilty party.

-For me it’s hard to understand a guilty verdict, especially given they were cleared last year on substantially the same evidence.
+For me, it’s hard to understand a guilty verdict, especially given they were cleared last year on substantially the same evidence.
 If I put that aside and assume guilt, then the penalty handed down is an even greater shock.
 These players have been subject to this for 3 years.
 They have been denied a finals appearance.
 They have already served match day suspensions.
 They have been subject to ridicule and torment throughout.
 They have been teased with the prospect of innocence only to have it snatched from them more than once.
-And they have had to endure the bumbling incompetence of ASADA and AFL corruption which has dragged out the process much longer than it should of.
+And they have had to endure the bumbling incompetence of ASADA and AFL corruption which has dragged out the process much longer than it should.
 They have been well and truly punished already, guilty or innocent, and now this.

 A key difference in the CAS from the AFL tribunal is how the evidence was presented this time.
-When the AFL tribunal reviewed the evidence it saw it as a chain – it only took one link to be missing, or incorrect, for the whole chain of evidence to fall apart.
+When the AFL tribunal reviewed the evidence, it saw it as a chain – it only took one link to be missing, or incorrect, for the whole chain of evidence to fall apart.
 This time WADA very cleverly presented it as strands of the same evidence – if one strand was weak then there were others, they contended, which made up for it.

 What this necessitated was a leap of faith by CAS.
 The lack of evidence was not seen as a negative, but rather a positive.
 Their published judgement is full of ifs, coulds, and possiblys, all presumed as actuals.
-Rather than dismiss them in their absence they have speculated upon their existence, and in so doing created a case upon which a judgement could be made.
+Rather than dismiss them in their absence, they have speculated upon their existence, and in so doing created a case upon which a judgement could be made.
 To return to the chain metaphor, they have presumed the missing links back into existence.

-Of course any case can be made this way.
+Of course, any case can be made this way.
 The difference with CAS is they only need to assess guilt to a ‘comfortable satisfaction’, which makes it so much easier to speculate into existence ‘facts’ that don’t exist as actual evidence.
-String enough of these ‘facts’ together then there is a case.
+String enough of these ‘facts’ together, then there is a case.
 The problem is, you can just as easily speculate other ‘facts’ which tell an opposite tale.
 Even more, to speculate one ‘fact’ is pushing it, to string it together with other ‘facts’ is to push the limits of probability.

 How has this happened?
 Because they only need comfortable satisfaction.
 And because the WADA advocate was so much more skilful (and experienced) than the lawyers representing the players.
 They were badly let down.

 I’m not going to go over the evidence, but to make some salient points.
 The players have been found guilty of taking TB4.
 There is no hard evidence that Dank ever sourced this, and no evidence that places it at the club.
 There is some evidence that some players had readings of TB4 in their blood tests – but TB4 is a naturally occurring substance.
 I could be tested tomorrow and show elevated levels of it.
-Furthermore only a few out of the 34 had those levels.
-Furthermore in a random testing across the league players from other clubs had elevated readings consistent with those at Essendon – and no-one is accusing them of taking banned substances.
+Furthermore, only a few out of the 34 had those levels.
+Furthermore, in random testing across the league players from other clubs had elevated readings consistent with those at Essendon – and no-one is accusing them of taking banned substances.

-The final thing is that even with a guilty verdict the penalties are indiscriminate.
+The final thing is that even with a guilty verdict, the penalties are indiscriminate.
 We know that the verdict wasn’t unanimous.
 We also know that they believe some players are more guilty than others, who may well be completely innocent.
-Unfortunately it’s one size fits all – the innocent are penalised the same as the alleged guilty.
+Unfortunately, it’s one size fits all – the innocent are penalised the same as the alleged guilty.
 Call this justice?

 I don’t know what happens now.
-There’s predictable turmoil, and much talk of further legal action by the players against both the club and the AFL.
+There’s predictable turmoil and much talk of further legal action by the players against both the club and the AFL.
 I hope the players choose to appeal the decision by CAS – they have nothing to lose now but a few dollars.
 It’s they I feel for, and can’t forget.
 This feels nothing like justice when the victims are those that get penalised.